 (For which there are currently no genetic or screening tests for sire or dam)

-- Cancer: malignant histiocytosis (a multi system, rapidly progressive type of cancer); Soft tissue sarcoma. *A Cambridge study has found that >50% of Flatcoats died of confirmed or suspected cancer on average at the age of 8/9 years.
+- Cancer: malignant histiocytosis; soft tissue sarcoma; bone tumour *A Cambridge study has found that >50% of Flatcoats died of confirmed or suspected cancer on average at the age of 8/9 years

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.